 Military organizations around the world use many different ground vehicles, and distinguishing between them can be difficult.
-Media sources as well as casual observers often describe and categorize military vehicles incorrectly.
-This can confuse and mislead readers, as the role of each military vehicle is highly distinct.
+Media sources and casual observers often compound the issue by describing military vehicles incorrectly, which can confuse and mislead.
+This article will explore the features unique to each class of military vehicle as an aid to proper identification.
+For each vehicle type, there are two images and a brief list of key characteristics plus some tips to aid in differentiation.

 A few quick disclaimers:

-Note that this guide lists vehicle categories that are modern and somewhat common.
-This means largely obsolescent groups such as tank destroyers and assault guns are omitted.
-Also note that some vehicles fit more than one category.
+Note that this guide lists vehicle categories that are modern and relatively common.
+This means largely obsolescent types such as tank destroyers and assault guns are omitted.
+Some vehicles also fit more than one category.
 For example, the HMMWV (Humvee) was originally designed to fill the role of a light truck and transport vehicle.
 However, the addition of armor kits has given some HMMWVs the ability to survive under fire and thus serve as armored personnel carriers.
-Unfortunately, distinguishing between highly similar vehicles or vehicles subsequently modified to fill another role is beyond the scope of this guide, as it is a difficult task and the methods for identifying modified vehicles vary based on the situation.
-A later guide may aid in making this distinction.
+Unfortunately, identifying vehicles subsequently modified to fill another role is beyond the scope of this guide.

-Often times the term “tank” is used as a blanket term for an armored military vehicle.
-In reality, tanks are designed to fill a unique and specific role on the battlefield.
-Tanks are heavily armed and armored vehicles designed to clear out well-protected targets, destroy other vehicles, and use their off-road mobility to exploit weaknesses in the enemy’s defenses.
-The large size and difficulty of incapacitating tanks makes them formidable psychological weapons.
+Oftentimes the term “tank” is used as a blanket word for any armored military vehicle, but this is erroneous.
+Tanks are heavily armed and armored vehicles designed to clear out well-protected targets, engage other vehicles (especially other tanks), and use their off-road mobility to exploit weaknesses in the enemy’s defenses.
+Due to their size and firepower, tanks are also formidable psychological weapons.
+However, they can be vulnerable in built-up environments.

-Guns: Large 100-125mm main gun, best way to identify a tank.
-Tank guns are large in diameter, long, and protrude beyond the front of the tank.
-Tanks have auxillary machine guns as well.
+Guns: Large 100-125 mm main gun This is the best way to identify a tank.
+Tank guns are long and protrude beyond the front of the tank.
+Tanks have auxiliary machine guns as well.

 Propulsion: Tracked; tracks are large and wide.